-This article was received by "Within the Walls" in November '88, and the first part was published (without, because of lack of typographical oversight, mentioning who the authors were) in March '89.
-Thus dates mentioned at the end of the article, which were then received belonged to the future, now belong to the past.
+This article was received by "Within the Walls" in November '88, and the first part was published (without mentioning who the authors were, because of lack of editorial oversight) in March '89.
+Thus dates mentioned at the end of the article, belonged to the future when the article was received, while now they belong to the past.
 However, since then, important events have occurred that strengthen the politics of the article.